 An Act giving James Rumsey the exclusive privilege of constructing & navigating certain boats for a limited time.

-J. Rumsey by a memorial to the last Session represented that he had invented a mechanism, by which a boat might be worked with little labour at the rate of from 25 to 40 miles a day, against a stream running at the rate of 10 miles an hour, and prayed that the disclosure of and for which in the judgment of Congress the law of nations exacts such surrender.
-This measure was suggested by the danger of our being speedily embroiled with the nations contiguous to the U. States, particularly the Spaniards, by the licentious & pre-datory spirit of some of our Western people.
+This act authorises y^e surrender of a Citizen to a foreign Sovereign within whose acknowledged jurisdiction the citizen shall commit a crime, of w^{ch}. satisfactory proof shall be exhibited to Congress, and for which in the judgment of Congress the law of nations exacts such surrender.
+This measure was suggested by the danger of our being speedily embroiled with the nations contiguous to the U. States, particularly the Spaniards, by the licentious & predatory spirit of some of our Western people.
 In several instances gross outrages are said to have been already practiced.
 The measure was warmly patronized by Mr. Henry and most of the forensic members, and no less warmly opposed by the Speaker and some others.
 The opponents contended that such surrenders were unknown to the law of nations, and were interdicted by our declaration of Rights.
 Vattel however is express as to the case of Robbers, murderers and incendiaries.
 Grotius quotes various instances in which great offenders have been given up by their proper Sovereigns to be punished by the offended Sovereigns.
 Puffendorf only refers to Grotius.
 I have had no opportunity of consulting other authorities.
-With regard to the bill of rights, it was alleged to be no more or rather less violated by considering crimes committed agst other laws as not falling under the notice of our own, and sending our Citizens to be tried where the cause of trial arose, than to try them under our own laws without a jury of the vicinage, and without being confronted with their accusers or witnesses; as must be the case, if they be tried at all for such offences under our own laws.
+With regard to the bill of rights, it was alleged to be no more or rather less violated by considering crimes committed agst. other laws as not falling under the notice of our own, and sending our Citizens to be tried where the cause of trial arose, than to try them under our own laws without a jury of the vicinage, and without being confronted with their accusers or witnesses; as must be the case, if they be tried at all for such offences under our own laws.
 And to say that such offenders could neither be given up for punishment, nor be punished within their own Country, would amount to a licence for every aggression, and would sacrifice the peace of the whole community to the impunity of the worst members of it.
 The necessity of a qualified interpretation of the bill of rights was also inferred from the law of the Confederacy which requires the surrender of our Citizens to the laws of other States, in cases of treason, felony or other high misdemesnors.
 The Act provides however for a domestic trial in cases where a surrender may not be justified or insisted upon, and in cases of aggressions on the Indians.